WUVG-DT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Translator

-WUVG-DT maintains a digital replacement translator, which supplements channel 34's coverage in the city of license, Athens.
+WUVG-DT maintains a digital replacement translator, which enhances channel 34's coverage in the city of license, Athens.

 Analog-to-digital conversion

 WUVG shut down its analog signal, over UHF channel 34, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 48; it was later repacked to channel 18.
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 34; it was later repacked to channel 18.